Nose-to-Tail and Root-to-Tip: Re-Thinking Emulsions

 Overview:

-Whilst eating nose to tail is very fashionable today amongst the hip crowd, it is really something that was just forgotten for a period during the late 20th century when food production became industrialised.
+Whilst eating nose to tail is very fashionable today amongst the hip crowd, it is something that was just forgotten for a period during the late 20th century when food production became industrialised.

 – Leg meat for hams

-– Loin and belly for bacons
+– Loin and belly for bacon

 – Fillets for fresh meat or curing